 The crystal structures of aniline in complex with L38V SOD1 (PDB Id: 2WZ0) and a quinazoline derivative with G93A SOD1 (PDB Id: 2WZ6) have been reported (Antonyuk et al., 2010).
-By superpositioning of these complexes to each other, it revealed that the phenanthridinone moiety of Lig9, aniline and quinazoline bind to SOD1 in a similar manner (Figure 7(B) and (C)).
-The main difference between them in the ‘site 1’ region is that the indole ring of Trp32 is flipped to form a proper  –  interactions with the respective cyclic ring moiety of these ligands.
+Superposition of these complexes revealed that the phenanthridinone moiety of Lig9, aniline and quinazoline bind to SOD1 in a similar manner (Figure 7(B) and (C)).
+The main difference between them in the ‘site 1’ region is that the indole ring of Trp32 is flipped to form proper  –  interactions with the respective cyclic ring moiety of these ligands.
 The side chain conformation of Glu21 is also different in the hydrophilic binding pocket.
 These conformational changes are required to accommodate the ligand in the Trp32 site and to avoid a steric clash between Trp32 and Glu21.

 Conclusion

-ALS does not have a permanent cure.
-Drug molecules designed and tested for application in familial ALS should have the capacity to stabilize SOD1 dimer and prevent aggregation.
-Our studies infer that apart from these properties, ligands that prevent Trp32 oxidation in SOD1 has therapeutic potential in ALS.
+Despite decades of effort there is still no cure for ALS.
+Drug molecules designed and tested for application in familial ALS should have the capacity to stabilize the SOD1 dimer and prevent aggregation.
+Our studies infer that, in addition to these properties, ligands that prevent SOD1 Trp32 oxidation have therapeutic potential.
 Virtual screening against the NCI Diversity set III dataset and the SPR binding assay yielded five potential compounds that bind to SOD1.
 From those five compounds, we have shown that a phenanthridinone derivative (Lig9) binds in crystallo to SOD1 at the Trp32 site.
-In addition, a 50ns MD study showed that ligand binding is stable throughout the simulation time, and suggested the importance of  –  interaction with Trp32.
-The binding study using SPR and MST correlate well with the crystal structure of SOD1-ligand complex.
-Moreover, the Trp-oxidation assay confirmed that the Lig9 molecule significantly inhibits Trp32 oxidation in SOD1.
-We propose based on the crystal structures of the Lig9 and SBL1 complexes that (i) the Trp32 region is the pivotal site 1 to protect the oxidation of Trp by making  –  interactions with ligand, and (ii) the hydrophilic sites (site 2 and site 2’), containing critical interacting residues Glu21, Lys30, Ser98 and Glu100, play important roles to make a stable binding of the ligand with SOD1.
-Chemical modifications of Lig9 in the terminal phenyl-benzoic acid ring portion may help in improving the binding of phenanthridinone derived compound with SOD1 efficiently.
+In addition, a 50ns MD study showed that ligand binding is and suggested the importance of  –  interactions with Trp32.
+A binding study using SPR and MST correlate well with the crystal structure of SOD1-ligand complex.
+Moreover, a Trp-oxidation assay confirmed that the Lig9 molecule significantly inhibits Trp32 oxidation in SOD1.
+We propose, based on the crystal structures of the Lig9 and SBL1 complexes, that (i) site 1 is pivotal to protect the oxidation of Trp by making  –  interactions with ligand, and (ii) the hydrophilic sites (site 2 and site 2’), containing critical interacting residues Glu21, Lys30, Ser98 and Glu100, play an important role in making stable SOD1-ligand binding interactions.
+Chemical modifications of Lig9 in the terminal phenyl-benzoic acid ring portion may help to improve the binding of phenanthridinone derived compounds with SOD1.
 Thus, the discovered compound, Lig9, can serve as an excellent template, to identify novel phenanthridinone based SOD1 modulators.

 Acknowledgements